foospidy/GrepBugs/README.md

 The regular expressions used for grepping are sourced from http://www.grepbugs.com

 Usage:
-python grepbugs.py <directory containing source code>
+python grepbugs.py &lt;directory containing source code&gt;

 This can also be used to scan entire github accounts by specifying the account username with the grepgit script